 STEP 5: COMPLETE A SELF-STUDY OF YOUR CONGREGATION'S LIFE, MINISTRY & MISSION, AND A PASTORAL PROFILE

 Congregations normally desire to move toward calling a new pastor as quickly as possible.
 It is critical that the call process move according to God’s timing, is bathed in prayer and is not rushed.
 An important part of this deliberate, thorough effort is conducting a self-study process, which should be initiated at the beginning of the pastoral vacancy.
-At a minimum, the congregation must complete the “Congregational Profile” form – see Appendix E. This profile MUST be completed prior to calling for congregational nominations (see Step 6) and prior to sending your list of nominees to the District President.
+At a minimum, the congregation must complete the “Congregational Profile” form – see Appendix E and "Desired Pastoral Skills and Abilities" form - see Appendix R. This profile MUST be completed prior to calling for congregational nominations (see Step 6) and prior to sending your list of nominees to the District President.
 This information is critical to enable the District President to match potential candidates with the gifts, skills and attributes needed by your congregation.

 Taking the time to do a thorough, honest self-study, however, will benefit your congregation in multiple ways as you conduct the call process.
 Your self-study should include the following elements (samples are available in Appendix F):

 Your Context – Gain a current understanding of the neighborhood, community demographics and context in which your congregation has been called to do ministry.

 An incredible, free tool to help you easily access powerful information on your context is Lutheran Church Extension Fund’s (LCEF) MissionInSite.
 MissionInsite’s PeopleView System™ uniquely integrates information about your congregants with demographic information to determine the best opportunities for advancing your ministry.
 To gain access to this information, simply contact Gail Kanneg in the District office at email@example.com.